deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 We are just a chemical scum on a medium-sized planet, orbiting an average star in an ordinary galaxy in one of many universes

 [The 5 core principles of life | Nobel Prize-winner Paul Nurse - YouTube](https://www.youtube.com/watch?v=5EwVBC3VsRA)

+**Aristotle**

+Think about time as divided into the past, the present and the future and then think for a while about what the present is, how thick is the present?
+The present is just the limit between the past and the future.

+And then you get the paradox.

+Because the past is something that does not exist, it has existed but it doesn't exist any longer.
+The future is something that does not exist, it will exist, but it doesn't exist.
+And the present is nothing - so the present seems to be a nothing dividing something non-existent from something non-existent.